 Here is another B2B email marketing example from MarketingProfs.
 The company complemented their event invitation email with an actionable CTA to inform users how much they would save upon registering for the event with the code.

 B2B email example #5.
 Popular blog posts

 Group your popular articles from your blog in a weekly or a monthly digest.
 This helps effectively link your email marketing and SEO — by driving more traffic to your website and also keeping users’ eyes on your latest or most popular articles.

 Email Monks, for example, sent a list of popular blog posts as a part of their welcome email series.

 B2B email example #6.
 Welcome new subscribers

 So get inspired by these B2B email marketing examples to grow your business, boost your revenue, and build strong relationships with your audience.
-Rely on SendPulse and choose pre-made email templates from the library or create your own ones to send welcome emails, announce new features, or invite users to the events you’re hosting.
+Rely on SendPulse and choose pre-made email templates from our library or create your own to send welcome emails, announce new features, or invite users to the events you’re hosting.